-Seaside Dry Rot Repair
+Dry Rot Repair In Seaside, OR

 SFW recently came in to our 114 yr old home to evaluate and repair a dryrot condition to an exterior shingles wall brought on by years of flashing failure and water intrusion behind the shingles.
 In five steady days they removed and replaced a 14 ft beam in my kitchen that supported the second floor as well as the supporting studs.
 Kept the work area super clean the whole time and coached me with valuable tips.
 I will have them back for more work- great experience!